LLNL/b-mpi3/README.md

 };
 ```

+I don't recommend doing this specifically; the code above is just to illustrate the point.
 I can not give a general recipe beyond this point, because there are many possible choices on how to make class thread safe (e.g. data-safe) or thread safe to some specific level (operation-safe).
 Ideally concurrent data structure should be able to do some of the work without the synchronization bottleneck.
 The whole point is that the library gives you this option, to trade-off safety and efficiency to the desired degree but no more.